-Her psychologist had suggested she try to imagine her anxiety as a monster at her last appointment, and this tied in nicely to her new Hobbit Anxiety Scale.
-Together we worked on a predefined scale that she could visualise her anxiety on.
+Outside of therapy, we worked on a predefined scale she could visualise her anxiety on.
 She wrote the scale then I drew it up and had it printed as a poster for her room so she would always have a reminder; she now didn’t need to stress about remembering or creating in the midst of her panic.
 And we never need to get back on this carousel:

 “How bad is it?”

 “Imagine it is a scale of 1 – 10”